 Fishing effort (angler-hours and total effort), catch rates, and harvest estimates were calculated using the Creel Census Program (McFarland and Roche 1987), which was developed using methods outlined in Neuhold and Lu (1957).
-To reduce error, the creel survey time was broken down into three periods (April, May, and June), divided out by weekend and weekday effort, and by boat or shore fishing.
+To reduce error, the creel survey time was broken down into two periods (May and June) and by boat or shore fishing.
 Effort was not broken down by fishing method or by species because all anglers creeled were snagging and targeting paddlefish.